ljkaras/ullmann_project/README.md

 For detailed information, please refer to the associated manuscript: "add chemrxiv link"

-# Contents
+## Contents

-## Optimized Geometries
+### Optimized Geometries
 .txt files containing optimized xyz coordinates for all aryl-bromides, primary amines, and ligands used in the project.
-All compounds were optimized at wB97X-D/def2-SVP.
+All geometries were optimized at wB97X-D/def2-SVP.
-## Data File
+### Data File
 An Excel file containing both experimental and computed data.
-## Jupyter Notebook
+### Jupyter Notebook
 The Jupyter notebook used for data processing and modelling.